I-am-Dishon/terraformer/README.md

  ./terraformer import gitlab  --resources=repositories --filter=repository=id1:id2:id4 --token=YOUR_TOKEN // or GITHUB_TOKEN in env
 ```

-Supports only organizational resources.
-List of supported resources:
+Here is the list of resources which are currently supported by Gitlab provider v3.3.0:

 *   `labels`